 Humans have always been dependent on the weather and wind.
 And the weathervane is a timeless reminder of how reliant we have been on this simple, yet functional, ornament.

 For centuries, people have farmed and harvested crops based on weather and the direction of their weathervane.
 The word vane is derived from an Old English word fane meaning flag or banner.
 And when America was first founded, weathervanes were placed atop steeples showing citizens pride in their new country.
 New Englanders used sea symbols like fish, seagulls and ships to reflect their surroundings, while American pioneers included farm animals and Native American themes.

 Weathervanes are now mainly used as decorative art to enhance lawn and garden spaces, but still represent tradition.
-They look beautiful in gardens and make great gifts.
+Our decorative weathervanes look beautiful in gardens and make great gifts.
 We hope you are pleased with the selection were offering and wish favorable winds blow your way.
 Shop our beautiful weathervanes for sale!

 More Facts and Fables About the Weathervane

 - The weathervane is one of the oldest tools used to determine weather.